 While some toddlers are able to switch into a bed around 18 months, others might not transition until they’re 30 months (2 1/2 years) old or even 3 to 3 1/2.
 Any time between these age ranges is considered normal.

-There are a few signs for when your toddler is ready to move out of their cot:
+Sarah Ockwell-Smith, author of The Gentle Sleep Book: No tears sleep solutions for parents of newborns to five year olds, says these are a few of the signs that will indicate when your toddler is ready to move out of their cot:

 What is a toddler bed?

 A toddler bed is a small bed which measures 70cm x 140cm compared to a standard UK single bed of 90cm x 190cm.
 Some cots transition into toddler beds, by having removable sides, meaning you don't have to fork out for a new mattress and bed frame immediately.
 Toddler beds are also lower to the ground than a standard single, making them a safer option for little ones.